Cottage Cheese Pasta Sauce

 • Pasta: I use fusilli pasta, but any pasta will work!

-1. Cook the pasta according to the package instructions making sure to reserve some of the pasta water.
-Add the pasta water to a blender with tomato sauce, cottage cheese, parmesan cheese, melted butter, and crushed red pepper.
+Step 1: Add the pasta water from cooking the pasta to a blender with tomato sauce, cottage cheese, parmesan cheese, melted butter, and crushed red pepper.

 2. Choose your pasta wisely.
-Fusilli is fantastic in this recipe because its twists and turns hold onto the creamy sauce well, but other textured pasta like farfalle, penne, or rigatoni would work well too.
+Fusilli is great in this recipe because its twists and turns hold onto the creamy sauce well, but other textured short-cut pasta like farfalle, penne, or rigatoni would work well too.

 3. Use any blending equipment you have.
 I use my favorite high-speed blender to blend my cottage cheese sauce, but you could also use a food processor or immersion blender.